cloudxabide/matrix.lab-OCP3/Foo/SDN_Overview.md

 "Internal" SDN Subnets on each host
 "External" IP Endpoints

+## Preamble
-This example provides context in regards to
+This example provides context in regards to a single app
   project:      openshift-console
   application:  console
   host(s):      rh7-ocp3-mst0[1:3]

+The console is running on the Master Nodes, in an H/A configuration (in this case, 3-way).
+To access the console you would you provide the URL (cluster-console.ocp3-mwn.linuxrevolution.com).
+That hostname returns an IP of the Load Balancer which directs traffic to the Infrastructure Nodes.
+The Infra Nodes (listening on 10.10.10.175/176/177) would then direct the request to the appropriate pods (again, running on the Master Nodes)

 ## Architecture
 The architecture I used is essentially a Reference Architecture consisting of the following: